Skip to content

 Sales rep productivity improvement10-20%25-40%40-50%

-These ranges reflect the reality that data quality, process maturity, and adoption rates vary dramatically.
-A company with clean CRM data and enthusiastic reps will hit the target range quickly.
-A company with messy data and change-resistant teams will stay in the conservative range.
+These ranges reflect reality.
+Data quality, process maturity, and adoption rates vary wildly.
+A company with crisp CRM data and motivated reps will hit the target range quickly.
+A company with messy data and change-resistant teams will sit in conservative territory for a while.
+That’s okay.
+Know where you are, know where you’re going.

-Deloitte’s finding that 37% of organisations stay at “surface level” with AI isn’t surprising.
-Without measurement, there’s no way to distinguish between “AI is working” and “we think AI is working.”
+Deloitte’s finding that 37% of organisations stay at surface level with AI isn’t surprising to me.
+Without measurement, you can’t tell “AI is working” from “we reckon AI is working.”
+And I see the same failure modes over and over.

 Vanity metrics.
-“500 employees used Joule this month” tells you adoption, not impact.
-If those 500 employees each saved 10 minutes a day, that’s significant.
+“500 employees used Joule this month.”
+So what?
+If those 500 each saved 10 minutes a day, that’s significant.
 But you won’t know unless you measure time-on-task before and after.

 Missing baselines.
-The single biggest measurement failure.
+This is the number one measurement failure.
 If you didn’t capture average handle time, first-contact resolution rate, or pipeline velocity before enabling AI, you can’t prove improvement after.
-Always establish baselines in the 30 days before go-live.
+Always capture baselines in the 30 days before go-live.
+No exceptions.

 Attribution confusion.
-A new sales training programme launched the same quarter as AI features.
+New sales training launched the same quarter as AI features.
 Revenue went up.
 Was it the training or the AI?
 Without controlled comparison (some reps on AI, some not), you can’t untangle the effects.
+De facto, you’re guessing.

 Measuring too late.
-Waiting six months to check whether AI is working means six months of potential course correction lost.
-Start measuring from day one, even if the early data is noisy.
+Waiting six months to check whether AI is delivering means six months of potential course correction lost.
+Start measuring from day one.
+The early data will be noisy.
+That’s fine.
+You need it anyway.

 FAQ